availproject/avail-rust/docs/failure_modes.md

 ## Subscriptions (`Sub`, `BlockEventsSub`, etc.)

-- Underlying errors come from `ChainApi` (network, decoding).
+- Underlying errors come from `Chain` (network, decoding).
 When a pull fails we rewind the internal cursor and propagate the error so callers can retry.
 - Subscriptions skip empty results; if the node continuously returns empty data the call will loop until something appears or an RPC error is raised.